 Authorized (Pronounce it = Authorizd)

 2. The letter R in the English language is not the same as (ر) in Arabic, make sure not to roll it.

 3. Pronounce the letters (Th) as (ثا), as shown in the below examples

 4. The letters (Th) as (زا), as shown in the below examples

 5. The letters B and P - there is a huge difference between the letters B and P. It takes time, but you must improve towards get that one right.

 Other than pronunciation, pace is a really important factor in expressing the language right -orally.
 My tip is speak very slowly, you do not have to speak fast to prove that you've mastered the English language.
 Slow or fast, do not maintain a steady monotonic pace, measuring out every word evenly.
 Arabic, especially its Egyptian version, is very quick.
 Make sure to recognize that difference right at the start.
 Slow it a bit down when you speak English.
 The combination of slow, fast, and medium speed makes your speech more engaging.
 Watch more movies and listen to more songs, news reports and audio books, and analyze, repeat (over and over again)!!

+Intonation is a yet another aspect that not so many of us know of.
+Even when we do it is not easy to master -it requires years of practice or active involvement in the English language.
 Intonation is the way the pitch of your voice goes up and down as you talk.
-For example it is the way your voice raises in pitch at the end of a question, or the emphasize one part of the sentence.
-Intonation helps the listener understand you easily even if they did not hear or understand the whole sentence, they would understand it just by the tome of it.
-Practice makes perfect. .
+For example it is the way your voice raises in pitch at the end of a question, or the emphasize on one part (word) of the sentence.
+Intonation helps the listener understands you easily, even when they do not hear or comprehend your full sentence.
+Intonations possess (customary) meaning.
+Practice makes perfect.
+The Legalist